Eric Lau

 • Perfect Days

 Sparse, pleasant.
-A lovely soundtrack.
+Splendid music.
 Is ambition the thief of joy?
 For Hirayama, stability and routine seem to be the key to a perfect day.

 Watched on January 19, 2025